BIS Export Compliance

-The United States Department of Commerce’s Bureau of Industry and Security (BIS)—formerly known as the Bureau of Export Administration—is responsible for administering and enforcing export controls on U.S. commercial products, software and technology.
+The United States Department of Commerce’s Bureau of Industry and Security (BIS)—formerly known as the Bureau of Export Administration—is responsible for administering and enforcing export administration regulations on U.S. commercial products, software and technology.
 BIS also is responsible for overseeing export controls on “dual-use” items that can be used in weapons of mass destruction applications, terrorist activities or human rights abuses.

-In addition to enforcing the Export Administration Regulations (EAR), BIS compliance administers several restricted party lists that apply to export and reexport transactions.
+In addition to enforcing the Export Administration Regulations (EAR), BIS export compliance administers several restricted party lists that apply to export and reexport transactions.
 These lists, which change frequently, include:

 - BIS Denied Persons List